RedHatInsights/frontend-components/packages/config/README.md

 ```

 To check what the proxy is doing with your local chrome settings you can set `proxyVerbose: true`.

+#### keycloakUri

+You can change which SSO URI insights-chrome uses.
+Useful when proxying to ephemeral environments.
+This will be overriden if using `standalone` by `standalone: { chrome: { keycloakUri } }`.

 #### Registry